zogzog/cubicweb/doc/book/en/devweb/views/breadcrumbs.rst

 Here is the API of the ``IBreadCrumbsAdapter`` class:

-.. automethod:: cubicweb.web.views.ibreadcrumbs.IBreadCrumbs.parent_entity
+.. automethod:: cubicweb.web.views.ibreadcrumbs.IBreadCrumbsAdapter.parent_entity
-.. automethod:: cubicweb.web.views.ibreadcrumbs.IBreadCrumbs.breadcrumbs
+.. automethod:: cubicweb.web.views.ibreadcrumbs.IBreadCrumbsAdapter.breadcrumbs

 If the breadcrumbs method return a list of entities, the ``cubicweb.web.views.ibreadcrumbs.BreadCrumbView`` is used to display